-The project manager must remind or challenge the team about the details of the projects they are working on, not to handle every detail.
+The project manager must remind or challenge the team about the details of the projects they are working on, not handle every detail.
 The general belief of a sacred cow project management skill confuses a lot of project managers.
 They always want to do it all alone while on a project rather than delegate responsibilities.

 Team Communication and Coordination

 The project is planned and executed in the day-to-day, week-to-week grunt work of the team.
-And the project manager is in charge of making it all happen by working closely with the team; a few of the sacred cow project management skills are communication.
+And the project manager is in charge of making it all happen by working closely with the team; one of the sacred cow project management skills are communication.
 And the arrangement of their tasks, their interdependencies, the time required to complete the activities, problems that must be addressed, and so on.
 The project’s management relies heavily on daily contact and planning.
 It necessitates good planning, as well as interpersonal and verbal communication skills.

-Make A Regular Report on Progress
+Make A Regular Report on the Progress

-Since challenges and barricades must be dealt with regularly, significant problem solving is an essential sacred cow project management skill.
+Since challenges and barricades must be dealt with regularly, significant problem-solving is an essential sacred cow project management skill.
 In most business ventures, this typically entails identifying the individuals outside of the team.
 The project manager or team must collaborate and take the necessary steps to bring them on board.
 All available resources must be drafted to communicate and make a regular report to the organization’s management.